Employment & Internship Opportunities

 - BSW required, MSW preferred.

-- Demonstrated experience working directly with children and adults in Minnesota’s child protection and public adoption system.
+- At least 5 years of demonstrated experience working directly with children and adults in Minnesota’s child protection and public adoption system.

 - Demonstrated experience with permanency planning for foster children, including a solid understanding of the multiple paths to permanency available under Minnesota law, as well as best practices and trends in permanency planning nationally.